True North Kitchen

 Jump to Recipe Print Recipe

-There’s nothing quite like a cozy apple dessert to celebrate the flavors of fall, and this Swedish Apple Cake (Äppelkaka) is one of the best.
+This cozy Swedish Apple Cake (Äppelkaka) is one of my favorite autumn fika bakes.
 Moist and tender with a hint of cardamom, this traditional Scandinavian cake is topped with buttery cinnamon apples that caramelize beautifully as they bake.
-Whether you’re looking for an easy apple cake recipe a fall gathering, or just a sweet treat with your afternoon coffee, this simple and rustic Swedish apple cake is sure to become a seasonal favorite.
+Whether you're looking for an easy apple cake recipe a fall gathering, or just a sweet treat to go with your afternoon coffee, this simple and rustic Swedish apple cake is sure to become a seasonal favorite.

 Slice of Swedish Apple Cake on a plate next to a fork, apple and plaid napkin.

 In Sweden, äppelkaka is a beloved autumn treat, especially during apple season when backyard trees and orchards are heavy with fruit.
+I've got a roundup of all of my favorite Scandinavian apple recipes here!
 It's often served as part of fika, the cherished Swedish coffee break that brings people together over something sweet and a warm beverage.

-If you love cozy Scandinavian bakes, don’t miss my Cardamom Buns, Swedish Tosca Cake or these Swedish Ginger Cookies (Pepparkakor) — each one is full of Nordic flavor and perfect with a cup of coffee.
-For more ideas, check out this Ultimate Guide to Swedish Fika.
+Looking for more cozy Scandinavian bakes?
+Don't miss my Cardamom Buns, Swedish Tosca Cake or these Swedish Ginger Cookies (Pepparkakor).
+Each one is full of Nordic flavor and perfect with a cup of coffee, especially on a chilly fall day.

 Jump to: